DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

 of DMA devices is limited.
 For the purpose of scaling, it's necessary to support sharing DMA channels among vrings.

+* Async enqueue API usage

+  In async enqueue path, rte_vhost_poll_enqueue_completed() needs to be called in time to notify the guest of DMA copy completed packets.
+  Moreover, calling rte_vhost_submit_enqueue_burst() all the time but not poll completed will cause the DMA ring to be full, which will result in packet loss eventually.

 Recommended IOVA mode in async datapath
 ---------------------------------------